NHC135/tableau-sales---customer-dashboard/README.md

 - Format the charts for building the dashboard for readability and theme

 ## 🚧 License
 This project is licensed under the MIT License.
-You are free to use, modify, and share this projec twiht proper attribution.
+You are free to use, modify, and share this project with proper attribution.

 ## 🎁 About Me
 Hello!
 I'm Nathaniel Hwan Choi, a finance grad but also a data enthusiast!